 Mediation Frameworks in Maryland

+Another consideration you have is choosing which framework you want to use for your practice.
 There are a variety of mediation frameworks practiced in Maryland and beyond.
 Generally, a mediation framework describes the skills and techniques a mediator might use while mediating.
 Click here to see a description of the predominant frameworks practiced in Maryland.

-Find a Trainer
+Finding a Trainer

-- Look for opportunities to mediate with the District Court and Community Mediation Centers.
+- Look for opportunities to mediate with the District Court of Maryland and Community Mediation Centers.
 However, please be aware that these opportunities are not always readily available.
 Contact your local program to find out more.

-- Join the Maryland Program for Mediator Excellence
+- Join the Maryland Program for Mediator Excellence (MPME)

 - Join one or more local and national practitioner organizations.

 Case Management Program in the circuit courts.

-Qualifications needed to be listed as an ADR Service Provider for the Health Care Malpractice ADR Program
+Apply to be listed as an ADR Service Provider (including mediator, Application

-|ADR Volunteer in the District Court of Maryland.
+Conference Attorneys in the District Court of Maryland.

 For more information about being a mediator in Maryland, please go to the